 Lesson #2 – Remove items that are no longer in stock from your website to avoid disappointing customers.

 Having settled on a second best dining room chair, I made another inquiry.
 Since the image on the website was a bit blurred, we couldn’t make out what fabric had been used to cover the seat.
 Cue another quick email asking to clarify this.

 Of course, the shop’s reply was flagged up as junk, so it took me a couple of days to find it.
 The reply was brief but not impolite – “We only have access to the same images you see on the website so we don’t know what fabric it is.”
 Needless to say, we didn’t buy the bloody chair.

 Lesson #3 – Insist on getting only the best images and detailed information from suppliers.

 Lesson #4 – If you want them to buy from you rather than your competitors, find out the answers to your potential customers’ questions.

 So that was the chair saga but we also have a bed saga.
 At the time of writing we have a half built bed frame in the bedroom.
 Again, after lots of browsing we’d finally set our hopes on a locally made wooden bed frame.
-I placed the order via the website without making a payment – it’s not uncommon for online shops in Latvia to accept cash on delivery or issue an invoice rather than to have an integrated online payment system.
+I placed the order via the website without making a payment – many online shops in Latvia don’t have an inbuilt payment system.
+You either get an invoice or pay upon delivery.

-The confirmation page informed me to expect a staff member to get in touch shortly so I was happy to receive a phone call the next day from an unknown number.
-Sadly, the caller had rung to tell me they no longer stocked this particular bed because the supplier had proven to be shoddy.
+The confirmation page informed me to expect someone to get in touch shortly, so I was happy to receive a phone call the next day from an unknown number.
+Sadly, the caller had rung to tell me they no longer stocked this particular bed because the supplier was shoddy.
 See lesson #2.
 Instead, I was offered to check out his mate’s website to see if there were any bed frames there that we might like.

 Have you had any online shopping nightmares in Latvia?